rsimon/scala-force-layout/README.md

 install SBT on your machine.
 Once you have installed SBT, you can run the examples by typing ``sbt run``.
 To build a .jar package type ``sbt package``.
 To generate a project for the [Eclipse IDE](http://www.eclipse.org/), type ``sbt eclipse``.

+## Current Version

+The current version of _Scala Force Layout_ is 0.2.0.
+Download the jar for Scala 2.10 here: [scala-force-layout_2.10-0.2.0.jar](http://rsimon.github.com/files/scala-force-layout_2.10-0.2.0.jar)

 ## Future Work